The Hidden Benefits of DEI Strategy: Diversity, Equity, and Inclusion that Deliver Bottom-Line Growth

 Talent Recruitment and Retention

-With the U.S. becoming more diverse, it’s easy to see why companies prioritizing DEI have a proven competitive advantage in attracting and retaining talent.
+With the U.S. becoming more diverse, it’s easy to see why companies prioritizing DEI strategy have a proven competitive advantage in attracting and retaining talent.
 It’s becoming increasingly important for job seekers to have an employer who values diversity.
 This, coupled with having a sense of belonging and opportunities to grow, helps fuel employee engagement.

 In a recent conversation with Dr. Steve Yacovelli, a specialist in DEI training and the owner and principal of Top Dog Learning Group, LLC, he agreed with the above research.
-He sees a focus on diversity, equity, and inclusion in the workplace becoming non-negotiable for millennials and Gen Z. Coupled with the expected national demographic shift, companies that do not take DEI seriously will have increasing difficulty attracting and retaining employees.
+He sees a focus on diversity, equity, and inclusion in the workplace becoming non-negotiable for millennials and Gen Z. Coupled with the expected national demographic shift, companies that do not take DEI strategy seriously will have increasing difficulty attracting and retaining employees.
 “Those companies that succeed in making DEI a tangible part of their culture will hire and retain the best and brightest people, bringing their friends along with them,” says Yacovelli.

 Overall Well-Being in the Workplace